-HPCwire: I know at the end of your talk you plan on closing with the direction for using ARM and GPU cores to further this.
+HPCwire: ARM and GPU use are central to your research.
 Can you speak to that angle?

 Klaus Schulten: We are one of the technology centers funded by the National Institutes of Health.
 We're called the Center for Macromolecular Modeling and Bioinformatics and we've received funding for 23 years now and we will receive funding for five more years.
 The task of the center is to make the absolute best computing technology available to biomedical researchers in the United States.